dmulyalin/ttp_templates/docs/ttp_templates/get.inventory.md

 Template to parse Cisco NX-OS inventory.

-This template requires output of 'show inventory' command.
+This template requires output of 'show inventory | json-pretty' command.